jrcarl624/FriendConnect/README.md

 		log: true,
 		connectionType: 6, // I don't recommend changing this.
 		keepVersionAndProtocolConstant: true, // Set this to true if you want to set a constant protocol version.
 Otherwise it will ping the server to get the protocol version and use the one above if the server has an error on ping.
-	},
+		autoFriending: true, // Set this to true if you want to automatically add people who follow you },
 	token
 );